andytimm/rswjax/README.md

 A [Jax](https://github.com/google/jax) implementation of optimal representative sample weighting, drawing heavily on the original `rsw` implementation of Barratt, Angeris, and Boyd ([rsw](https://github.com/cvxgrp/rsw/tree/master)).

 Thanks to rewriting some core operations in Jax, it is significantly faster than `rsw` for medium-large datasets, especially those with many columns (ex: 5k+ rows, 20+ columns).
-For more thoughts on performance, see [Performance](#perf).
+For more thoughts on performance, see the section below.
 In addition, it adds a number of quality of life improvements, like early stopping if optimization produces NaNs, warnings for common issues like not including loss functions for every column, and a broader test suite.